 The Kenley Revival Project aims to preserve and protect the heritage of the most intact fighter airfield from World War II.

-Kenley airfield plays a unique and important role in Britain’s history.
+Kenley airfield played a unique and important role in Britain’s history.
 As the UK’s most complete surviving Battle of Britain fighter airfield, it gives us a direct and tangible link to our aviation past.
 As an active airfield today, it builds on that heritage, whilst the surrounding environs provide us with a site of nature conservation and a protected public open space.

 Our vision is that Kenley will also become a nationally significant heritage resource.
 Through our online archive, we will provide a central repository for all the pictures and documents of that time; for those who wish to share their memories and those who wish to find out more.